3-Day San Diego Itinerary - A Long Weekend in San Diego

 Along with seeing the exhibits, you can watch science-based movies in an on-site theater.
 Informative talks and other events are also held frequently, so be sure to check the events calendar to see what's on when you visit.

-🏨 Places to stay close to the Fleet Science Center
+🏨 Stay near the Fleet Science Center

 Balboa Park